 No admission charge or booking required.
 Free onsite parking.

 We will meet at 5.45 pm in the foyer.
-Following the lecture we can head to the nearby SU bar, Mooch.
+Following the lecture we can head to a nearby pub.